ritamdas2/smart-connected-systems/quest-3/report.md

 What are steps you can take to make your device and system low power?

+- One possibility is to turn off sensors when they are not needed

+- Turn on wifi only when necessary

 ## Sketches and Photos

 <center><img src="./images/ece444.png" width="25%" /></center>